Rāhui placed on Lake Rotorua following discovery of body

-A rāhui has been placed on Lake Rotorua following the discovery of a body near Waerenga/Mission Bay.
+A rāhui has been placed on Lake Rotorua after a body was found near Waerenga/Mission Bay.

 Police were notified of the body's discovery by a member of the public shortly before midday yesterday.